-You can either cut down your calorie intake by reducing meal portions, you can increase your activity levels and thus burn more calories, or you can do both.
+You can either cut down your calorie intake by reducing meal portions, you can increase your activity levels, and thus burn more calories, or you can do both.

 Any activity that makes you burn extra calories brings you closer to your goal of losing weight (as long as you don’t make up for it with more food).

-How successful you are in losing weight depends on a lot of factors though and not just the type of exercises you choose.
+How successful you are in losing weight depends on a lot of factors though and not just the type of exercise you choose.

-1. Air squat
+1. Bodyweight Air Squat